At a glance

 - Report cards provide a snapshot of how your child is doing academically.

 - Standardized test scores show you how your child is doing compared to other kids in your school and state.
 This is also a report on how well the school is performing.

-- Notes or emails about classroom behavior, social skills or attendance issues can indicate issues you may need to talk over with his teacher.
+- Notes or emails about classroom behavior, social skills, or attendance issues can indicate issues you may need to talk over with your child’s teacher.
 These items are informative the day you receive them.
-But keeping them on file at home will let you look back to see patterns or trends in how your child—and the teacher or school—are doing over time.
+But keeping them on file at home will let you look back to see patterns or trends in how your child — and the teacher or school — are doing over time.

 You may want to print and fill out a school contact list showing who to call at your child’s school.
 It’s helpful to keep on hand in case issues arise.

 This can help you document patterns and keep track of what you talked about and the decisions that were made.
 When you can point to specific information, you can better ensure your child’s rights are being protected.